CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 Move cost of targeting the player.
 Only applied if attacking the player and didn't target player within last 5 turns.

 ### "laser_lock"
-If true and attacking an untargeted player, player will be laser locked and warned (as in safe mode) before moving.
+If true and attacking a creature that isn't laser-locked but needs to be targeted, the monster will act as if it had no targeting status (and waste time targeting), the target will become laser-locked, and if the target is the player, it will cause a warning.

+Laser-locking affects the target, but isn't tied to specific attacker.

 ### "range"
 Maximum range at which targets will be acquired.